ray-project/ray/doc/source/tune.rst

     $ pip install tensorflow

-And after you run a experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results:
+Then, after you run a experiment, you can visualize your experiment with TensorBoard by specifying the output directory of your results:

 .. code-block:: bash